About Our Methodology

 This online database provides information about tools currently available or in development to target online disinformation, particularly on social media.

 We identified tools through web searches, articles that review tools and advances in this field, and discussions with experts (e.g., those involved in developing or funding tools).
 We collected the data primarily from company websites, and in some cases, news articles, industry assessments, or research papers.
 For each tool, we collected and filled in as much information as possible, but it was rare that we were able to fill in every field for a given tool.

 We aimed to be as comprehensive as possible in identifying tools that fit our inclusion criteria and as accurate as possible in describing those tools.
 However, there are new tools emerging constantly and existing tools are being improved and further developed every day.
-To help improve our data, you can recommend a new tool for the database, or suggest a revision to an existing one.
+To help improve our data, you can recommend a new tool for the database.
 Our team will review your submission and follow up as appropriate.

 How We Chose the Tools in this Database

 Each of the tools included in this database aims to improve the online information ecosystem in some way, such as by shaping the way information is shared or by providing information consumers with tools to better navigate the media and information sources they interact with.